cac-t-u-s/cac-t-u-s.github.io/pages/abstraction.md

 <img src="abstraction_img/abs-pathname.png">

-This pathname can be changed or edited: if it is changed to another existing file, the patch box will now make reference to this new abstaction.
+This pathname can be changed or edited: if it is changed to another existing file, the patch box will now make reference to this new abstraction.

 A patch box with lost abstraction will display in red, as well as the pathname field in the inspector panel.
 Use this field to edit and restore the abstraction pathname.

 <img src="abstraction_img/abs-lost.png">

-> In order to avoid loosing tracks of abstractions, patches and dependencies should either be moved and transfered jointly in a same folder, or placed in the search path specified in the "File" [Preferences](preferences).
+> In order to avoid loosing tracks of abstractions, patches and dependencies should either be moved and transferred jointly in a same folder, or placed in the search path specified in the "File" [Preferences](preferences).

 ### Copies and multiple references